Skip to main content

 EiBi broadcast schedules

-Eike Bierwirth’s Comprehensive Schedules include information about shortwave, mediumwave and longwave broadcasts.
-EiBi schedules also include information about utility radio stations, such as the marine and air weather/meteorological stations, including fax transmissions.
+Eike Bierwirth’s Comprehensive Schedules include information about regular broadcast radio stations, as well as information about utility radio stations, such as the marine and air weather/meteorological stations.

-Support for EiBi schedules is widely implemented.
-They are available free at EiBi home page at www.eibispace.de (the original and formerly more widely known alias address is www.eibi.de.vu).
+The schedules are available free at EiBi home page at www.eibispace.de (the original and formerly more widely known alias address is www.eibi.de.vu).

 Please don’t unzip/unpack the zip archive file.
 Please open the zip archive file in Radio Explorer directly.
 Radio Explorer reads EiBi schedules directly in the zip archive form.
 It is not necessary to extract text files from the zip archive.